How to Create a Training Needs Analysis That Drives ROI

 Step 4: Separate Training Issues From Non Training Issues

 Not every problem can be solved with training.
-This is a critical step in how to create a training needs analysis.
+This is a critical step in learning how to create a training needs analysis.

-Common non training issues include:
+Common non-training issues include:

-Poor tools or systems
+Poor tools or systems.

-Unclear processes
+Unclear processes.

-Lack of feedback or coaching
+Lack of feedback or coaching.

-Staffing constraints
+Staffing constraints.

 Training works best when the issue is a skill or knowledge gap.
 Identifying this early protects ROI and ensures the right solution is used.